How to Cut Thundereggs: Finishing Up

 Safety First: Because these machines create a lot of silica dust, suitable respiratory protection must be worn.
 Different types of respirators are available, and you must follow the instructions for each type to determine the level of protection you require.

-One machine is the Richardson’s Ranch high-speed sander.
+Knowing how to cut thundereggs is the first step to beautiful specimens.
+After that, sanding and polishing is key to a beautiful final product.
+One machine to achieve this is the Richardson’s Ranch high-speed sander.
 It is an inverted sanding disk utilizing a seven-inch diameter wheel with silicon carbide sanding disks.
-When using this sander, you hold the stone up on to the rapidly spinning disk and move it about to sand off the saw cutting marks and any scratches present.
+When using this sander, you hold the stone up to the rapidly spinning disk and move it about to sand off the saw cutting marks and any scratches present.
 I don’t often use this machine because my arms tire from holding the rock against the wheel, which also tends to leave circular sanding marks on the thunderegg.

-If you are working with slabs, this heat buildup occurs quickly due to the lesser mass of rock, so you have to monitor this heat buildup more frequently.
-This sanding process should not be used on heat-sensitive materials like opal or other such material.
+If you are working with slabs, heat buildup can occur quickly because of the lesser mass of rock, so you have to monitor this heat buildup more frequently.
+This sanding process should not be used on heat-sensitive materials like opal or other such materials.
 I work with many obsidian slabs, which are not particularly heat-sensitive, though I don’t recommend placing the hot stone directly into water to cool them off.
 The shock of the cold water on the hot surface could crack the material.

-I start with a very well-worn 80 grit belt.
-I move the piece up and down on the belt.
-I don’t rock it away on the belt as I get to the edges because I want to maintain the whole surface flat.
+Start with a very well-worn 80-grit belt and move the piece up and down on the belt.
+I don’t rock it away on the belt as I get to the edges because I want to keep the whole surface flat.
 As you observe the surface, you can see it become smooth as the saw scratches are removed.
 This step will take about 10 minutes to complete.
 I only sand in one direction and reverse the stone to stay in that direction.
 I don’t want to have a multiple-direction sanding pattern to try to see my progress.
-When I have removed all of the saw marks and any very small pits or fractures created by the diamonds on the saw blade, I move the next belt.
-The next belt is a worn 400 grit belt.
+When I have removed all of the saw marks and any small pits or fractures created by the diamonds on the saw blade, I move to the next belt.
+The next belt is a worn 400-grit belt.
 The sanding direction remains the same as before.
 This time I’m looking for a very fine sanding appearance across the whole surface.
 This step should take about five minutes.

-The final step is to polish the piece with cerium oxide on my twelve-inch diameter slow turning polish wheel covered with a low knap office carpet.
+The final step for how to cut thundereggs is to polish the piece with cerium oxide on my twelve-inch diameter slow-turning polish wheel covered with a low-knap office carpet.
 This step will take about 15 minutes to complete.

 LEAVE A REPLY